chrlen/pure-probabilistic-programming/README.md

 # Application

-## Papers
+## Probabilistic Programming Languages

-Here we collect publications that apply probabilistic programming languages in active research.
+In this section we collect publications that use probabilistic programming languages is active research.

 - [Brauner2020](https://www.medrxiv.org/content/10.1101/2020.05.28.20116129v4) The effectiveness of eight nonpharmaceutical interventions against COVID-19 in 41 countries (PyMC3)
 - [Dehning2020](https://science.sciencemag.org/content/369/6500/eabb9789/tab-article-info) Inferring change points in the spread of COVID-19 reveals the effectiveness of interventions (PyMC3) ([Talk at PyMCon 2020](https://www.youtube.com/watch?v=btHkSlePV5Q&feature=youtu.be))